pooriajr/pooriar/_posts/2021-06-15-eliminating-duplicate-logic-with-hotwire.md

 I can remove all that DOM manipulation JavaScript.
 Turbo Frames uses the same server-rendered templates that I already have.
 Now all my view logic is in one place and always guaranteed to be in sync with my database.
 The end result feels fast and responsive like a front-end framework.

-Best of all, getting all these benefits is a breeze thanks to the effort that creators of Hotwire have put into making it easy to use.
+Best of all, getting all these benefits is a breeze.
+Ease of use is clearly a top priority for Hotwire.
 You just add a few wrappers with ID's to your templates and the library handles the rest.

 ![](/assets/img/i-love-magic.png)